mattbuttondev/Movieland/README.md

 # Movieland

-Discover the magic of cinema with the Movieland app, Built usng React and the OMDB API.
+Discover the magic of cinema with the Movieland app.
+Built usng React and the OMDB API.

 ## Demo